-The purpose of this installation manual is to provide generic descriptions and illustrations allowing the reader to understand the basic principles for echo sounder transducer installation.
+The purpose of this installation manual is to provide the generic descriptions and illustrations that allows you to understand the basic principles for echo sounder transducer installation.

 About the information provided in this document

 The information in this document must be regarded as general guidelines and recommendations only.
 The installation shipyard must design and manufacture installation hardware to fit each individual transducer and vessel.